Serving Iowa With Integrity and Commitment Schedule a Free Consultation

 General damages refer to the non-monetary losses that a person suffers because of an injury.
 These are the intangible impacts, such as pain and suffering, emotional distress, and loss of enjoyment of life.
 While these damages cannot be quantified with a simple dollar amount, they play a critical role in an injury claim.

 In Iowa, general damages are assessed based on the severity and duration of the injury and how it affects the individual's life.
 The courts recognize that injuries impact more than just physical well-being; they can also affect mental health and lifestyle.
-Thus, calculating general damages requires careful consideration of medical records, testimonies, and expert opinions.

 Understanding Special Damages